unepwcmc/ocean-plus-habitats/README.md

 8. Commit everything and push to GitHub.
 Then create a PR and review it yourself for any mistakes.
 9. Merge your update into develop.
 10. Pull down your merge from develop and return to develop branch.
-11. Checkout a release branch e.g. `git checkout -b release-1.4.2`
+11. Checkout a release branch e.g. `git checkout -b release-x.y.z`
 12. Update the `CHANGELOG.md` following previous examples of format.
 13. Commit and push to GitHub.
-14. Return to `main` and merge release into main e.g. `git merge --no-ff release-1.4.2`.
+14. Return to `main` and merge release into main e.g. `git merge --no-ff release-x.y.z`.
 15. Push to GitHub.
 16. Go to GitHub releases and [draft a new release ](https://github.com/unepwcmc/ocean-plus-habitats/releases/new).
 17. Log in the staging thru `ssh wcmwc@_staging_`, go to `cd ocean-plus-habitats/current` folder and run `RAILS_ENV=staging bundle exec rake import:refresh`.